Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 _Figure 6: Illustration showing the spatial features involved in querying data in the sorted geohash case._

-In Figure 6, there is a bright red region representing a zip code area.
-The light blue and dark blue points are the subset of the points from our OSM dataset that lie within the pink geohashes (two, side-by-side) which intersect the zip code area.
-Our goal was to efficiently return the light blue points, those that intersect the zip code area.
-This was accomplished by opening only the data in the geohashes (partitions) intersecting the zip code polygon (light and dark blue points) using the global index of our spatially sorted data, and then applying spatial filtering to leave only the light blue points.
+In Figure 6, there is a bright red region representing a ZIP code area.
+The light blue and dark blue points are the subset of the points from our OSM dataset that lie within the pink geohashes (two, side-by-side) which intersect the ZIP code area.
+Our goal was to efficiently return the light blue points, those that intersect the ZIP code area.
+This was accomplished by opening only the data in the geohashes (partitions) intersecting the ZIP code polygon (light and dark blue points) using the global index of our spatially sorted data, and then applying spatial filtering to leave only the light blue points.

-In terms of our PyData stack, we first find the geohash polygons which intersect the zip code with Polygon-geohasher.
+In terms of our PyData stack, we first find the geohash polygons which intersect the ZIP code with Polygon-geohasher.
 Then we open our dataset with Dask.
 Dask uses its global index to open the partitions of our dataset corresponding to the geohash polygons (dark blue points).
-Then we used GeoPandas to perform a spatial join between the zip code polygon and the geohash points to exclude points outside of the zip code polygon and keep the points of interest (light blue points).
+Then we used GeoPandas to perform a spatial join between the ZIP code polygon and the geohash points to exclude points outside of the ZIP code polygon and keep the points of interest (light blue points).
 The benchmark results are below.

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-9.png)

-The one-time costs alone (30 min) are less than the single query time (~40 min) in the unsorted case (above), and this case was able to filter the data in the 1000 zip code polygon task.
+The one-time costs alone (30 min) are less than the single query time (~40 min) in the unsorted case (above), and this case was able to filter the data in the 1000 ZIP code polygon task.
 It’s important to note that the numbers of filtered data points are identical to the unsorted case, giving us confidence that we selected the same points.

 ### _Sorted Geohash No Sjoin Case_

-As the number of zip code polygons grows, the last spatial join step takes longer and longer.
+As the number of ZIP code polygons grows, the last spatial join step takes longer and longer.
 For some applications, the last spatial join step may not be necessary.
-The lower accuracy of returning all points that are near the zip code polygons, rather than only those within the zip code polygons reduces the query time significantly.
-In Figure 6, this solution would return all the light and dark blue points within the geohashes intersecting the zip code rather than just those light blue points within the zip code.
+The lower accuracy of returning all points that are near the ZIP code polygons, rather than only those within the ZIP code polygons reduces the query time significantly.
+In Figure 6, this solution would return all the light and dark blue points within the geohashes intersecting the ZIP code rather than just those light blue points within the ZIP code.
 This solution is not adequate in all cases, but the reduced query time may be worth it in some use cases.
 For example, this solution may be adequate when the uncertainty of the point data is greater than the size of the geohashes.
 The results of leaving off the last